gnodar01/ICorps-TA-Handbook/chapter1/step2/updateSyllabus.md

     * The topic of the class (i.e. Business Model Canvas segment)

-    * The lecturer for the beginning of class Q&A for each class
+    * The lecturer for the beginning of class Q&A

     * The lecturer for the end of class lecture